C R G CRG Reports Exterior Engine 1967 Model ID

 Transmission Numbers

-The most important number on the transmission is the assembly date code.
-This code was stamped by the transmission assembly plant and contains the plant / transmission model code and the date.
+The transmission assembly date code was stamped by the transmission assembly plant and is also stamped on the protect-o-plate.
+It contains the plant / transmission model code and the date.
 This date needs to precede the vehicle assembly date.
+All transmissions, except for the Borg-Warner H-D manual 3-speed and the TH400, follow the same transmission code format.

-All transmissions, except for the Borg-Warner H-D manual 3 speed and the TH400, follow the same transmission code format.
 Note that the format types shown below only apply to transmissions intended for vehicle assembly plant use.
 Service replacement transmissions used a different stamping format, as noted in the Replacement Transmissions FAQ.

-1967-1969 Camaro Transmission Code Format
+1967-1969 Camaro Transmission Stamped Assembly Date Code Format

 (except TH400 and B-W 3-speed)